MOTOR VEHICLE ACCIDENT CASES

 - $1,000,000 for client who was struck head-on by another vehicle resulting in severe leg injuries

-- $950,000 for client who was rear-ended resulting in low back injury
+- $1,000,000 for client who was a passenger in a truck that struck a tree, resulting in leg injury

 PREMISES LIABILITY CASES